aamirkhanq/linux-server-item-catalog/README.md

   1. Created user accounts and gave them sudo access.
 The ability to login remotely as root was disabled.
   2. Installed requisite software needed to run the application.
 This included Python modules `sqlalchemy`, `oauth2client`, `flask` and `pip` for installing all the other modules mentioned before it.
   3. Installed `PostgreSQL` server.
+  4. Installed Git so as to clone the project to be deployed on the server.
-  4. Configured the firewall so as not to listen on all ports.
+  5. Configured the firewall so as not to listen on all ports.